coady/graphique/README.md

 outputs the graphql schema for a parquet data set.

 ### Configuration
 Graphique uses [Starlette's config](https://www.starlette.io/config/): in environment variables or a `.env` file.
-Config variables are used as input to a [parquet dataset](https://arrow.apache.org/docs/python/dataset.html).
+Config variables are used as input to an [parquet dataset](https://arrow.apache.org/docs/python/dataset.html).

 * PARQUET_PATH: path to the parquet directory or file
 * FEDERATED = '': field name to extend type `Query` with a federated `Table`